-As a member of the IIA, you are allowed to visit one of their local chapters, talk with them about the exam, and get their advice about how to study.
+As a member of the Institute of Internal Auditors (IIA), you are allowed to visit one of their local chapters, talk with them about the exam, and get their advice about how to study.
 More importantly, you are able to take a quick assessment and determine your learning style and what available preparation methods are best suited for you.

 Know the Scope of the Exam

 Understanding what is covered on the exam is crucial to your success.
-You need to figure out what you know and don’t know in order to focus your study efforts on the most important topics.
+You need to figure out what you know and don’t know in order to focus your study plan around the most important topics.

 Download a copy of the syllabus for each exam part.
 Make a quick check to gauge the level of familiarity with the concepts included in the exam.
 Then make a list of topics you need to brush up on to pass part 1.
-Do the same for the other exam parts.
-Then after you finish your review course review the list you made at the beginning of your exam process and see if you know everything on the list.
+Do the same for the other parts of your exam review.
+Then after you finish your review course, review the list you made at the beginning of your exam process and see if you know everything on the list.

 Get a CIA Exam Prep Course